FC43

 Franco stepped in at MP Motorsport for the final round of the 2023 FIA Formula 2 season at Yas Marina before taking the full-time seat at the team for the 2024 season.
 He claimed his first Formula 2 win during the Imola Sprint Race, making a final push to overtake the car ahead for first place on the last lap of the race.
 Just two months later Franco made his Formula One session debut in Free Practice One of the 2024 British Grand Prix, driving for Williams Racing.

-Prior to the 2024 Italian Grand Prix, it was announced that Franco would replace Logan Sargeant at Williams Racing for the rest of the Formula One season.
-Franco competed in the remaining nine rounds and scored points in both the Azerbaijan Grand Prix and the United States Grand Prix.
+Prior to the 2024 Italian Grand Prix, it was announced that Franco would make his first Formula One race start and would complete the remaining nine rounds of the season with Williams Racing.
+He scored points in both the Azerbaijan Grand Prix and the United States Grand Prix.

-BWT Alpine Formula One Team announced in January that it had entered into an agreement with Williams Racing to secure the driving services of Franco on a multi-year deal.
-He was announced as a Test and Reserve Driver for the 2025 season.
+BWT Alpine Formula One Team announced in January 2025 that it had entered into an agreement with Williams Racing to secure the driving services of Franco on a multi-year deal.
+Franco joined the team as Test and Reserve Driver before being promoted into the full-time race seat in May 2025.